Senate suspends plenary over death of lawmakers — Nigeria Today

 Senate suspends plenary over death of lawmakers

+The senate on Tuesday suspended its plenary as a mark of honour for two members of the National Assembly who passed away recently.
+Aged 58, Umar Jibril, member representing Lokoja/Kogi Federal constituency in the House of Representatives, died on March 30, 2018.
+He was until his death, the Deputy Majority Leader of the house.
+Five […]

-The post Senate suspends plenary over death of lawmakers appeared first on Premium Times Nigeria.
+The post Senate suspends plenary over death of lawmakers appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share